awslabs/aws-sdk-swift/reference/0.x/AWSIoT/IotClient.md

 ### `setDefaultPolicyVersion(input:completion:)`

 Sets the specified version of the specified policy as the policy's default (operative) version.
 This action affects all certificates to which the policy is attached.
-To list the principals the policy is attached to, use the ListPrincipalPolicies action.
-Requires permission to access the <a href="https:​//docs.aws.amazon.com/service-authorization/latest/reference/list_awsiot.html#awsiot-actions-as-permissions">SetDefaultPolicyVersion action.
+To list the principals the policy is attached to, use the \[ListPrincipalPolicies\] action.
+Requires permission to access the [SetDefaultPolicyVersion](https://docs.aws.amazon.com/service-authorization/latest/reference/list_awsiot.html#awsiot-actions-as-permissions) action.

 ``` swift
 public func setDefaultPolicyVersion(input: SetDefaultPolicyVersionInput, completion: @escaping (ClientRuntime.SdkResult<SetDefaultPolicyVersionOutputResponse, SetDefaultPolicyVersionOutputError>) -> Void)